Night night, sleep tight, don't let the bugs bite ....

 It is a well researched fact that at least seven hours of sleep every night is needed to allow your brain to function properly.

-Research has shown that lack of sleep leaves people vulnerable to attention lapses, reduced cognition, delayed reactions, and irrational behaviour.
+Lack of sleep leaves people vulnerable to attention lapses, reduced cognition, delayed reactions, and irrational behaviour.

 If you are constantly not getting enough sleep, you can develop a tolerance to a serious lack of sleep and over time this can become increasingly dangerous.